Deep-MI/FastSurfer/doc/overview/EDITING.md

 Note, as FastSurfer's surface pipeline is derived from FreeSurfer, some edit options and corresponding naming schemes are inherited from FreeSurfer.

 ## General process
-Edits in this list require an update of the subject directory and "re-processing" with the `--edits` flag of `run_fastsurfer.sh`.
+To use the `--edits` flag with `run_fastsurfer.sh`, you must first update the images in the subject directory that require editing, and then reprocess the updated directory using the --edits option.

 For example (including setup for native processing, see [Examples](EXAMPLES.md) for other processing options):